kimipooh/view-shortcodes/readme.txt

 * Fixed an argument warning of load_plugin_textdomain fucntion.
 * Tested up to WordPress 5.6.2 and PHP 8.0.0.
 * Tested up to WordPress 5.8
-* Tested up to WordPress 6.0
+* Tested up to WordPress 6.0.
-* Tested up to WordPress 6.1
+* Tested up to WordPress 6.5.2 with PHP 8.3.6.
-* Changed the supported version of WordPress from 4.0 to 5.4 or higher.

 = 2.3 =
 * Tested up to WordPress 5.2.2 and PHP 7.3.